 The major in Public Health aims to:

-- provide students with a strong foundation in health sciences, with detailed knowledge in public health;
+- provide a strong foundation in health sciences, with detailed knowledge in public health

-- provide students with the knowledge and skills to operate effectively in health sector organisations (such as district health boards, primary care organisations, public health units, Māori health organisations, and non-governmental organisations);
+- provide the knowledge and skills to operate effectively in health sector organisations (such as district health boards, primary care organisations, public health units, Māori health organisations, and non-governmental organisations)

 - contribute to the health sector workforce by preparing students to work as effective members of multidisciplinary teams in the health sector

 - contribute to meeting national health workforce development goals